Inca City of Machu Picchu: ecstasy or disappointment?

 HISTORY

-Machu Picchu, in native Quechua language Machu Pikchu, “old mountain”, is the 3,082 meters high mountain where the Incas built the city.
+Machu Picchu, Machu Pikchu in the native Quechua language, “old mountain” is a 3,082-metre-high mountain on which the Incas built their city.

-Over the years, the name was also associated with the archaeological site.
+Over time, the name has also been associated with the archaeological site.

-World Heritage Site and one of the seven wonders of the modern world, is universally known for its scenic location, embedded between the peaks of the Urubamba River valley.
+A World Heritage Site and one of the seven wonders of the modern world, it is famous worldwide for its spectacular location, nestled among the peaks of the Urubamba River valley.

 Peru - landscape of Machu Picchu from the archaeological site